Class: Sketchup::Material

 Overview

-The Material class represents a texture or color that can be applied to Drawingelements.
+The Material class represents a Texture or Color that can be applied to Drawingelements.
 It is most often applied to Faces.

 Examples:

-face.material = mat1
+face.material = material

 face.material = "red"